craftaholic/craftaholic/README.md

 Welcome to my GitHub profile!
 I'm a passionate developer with a love for technology and innovation.
 I enjoy working on cutting-edge projects and doing R&D.

 ## 📌 About Me
+My major role is Platform Engineering in which I love to build internal platform solutions that help corporations to scale and maintain.
+With CS background and both Fullstack Dev and DevOps foundation.
+I mostly can do any any work related to SWE.

 I'm currently focused on developing the [Infrastructure Engine](https://github.com/craftaholic/infrastructure-engine), a project aimed at enhancing self-service capabilities for Infrastructure as Code (IaC).

-My major role is Platform Engineering in which I love to build internal platform solutions that help corporation to scale and maintain.
-With CS background and both fullstack Dev and DevOps foundation.
-I mostly can do any any work related to SWE.

-I enjoy riding motorcycles and diving deep into tech research.
-I'm also a proud Vim enthusiast!

 Feel free to reach out to me at [tommytrandt.work@gmail.com] for any inquiries or collaborations.

-⚡ Fun fact: I'm a Vim Enthusiast, Motorcyclist, Love to research on tech
+⚡ Fun fact: I'm a Vim Enthusiast, Motor lover.

 ### Programming Languages
 - **Go**